Measurable criteria of generalized non-locality under the correlation symmetry: Introduction

-{\it Introduction-} Since Bell formulated an experimentally testable condition for a local realistic model of a dichotomic bipartite system \cite{Bell64}, generalization of the theorem to an arbitrary size quantum system has become one of the most challenging topics in the study of quantum information science \cite{Clauser69, Mermin90,Peres99, Werner01a, Zukowski02,Collins02, Seevinck02, Barrett06, Son06,Deng09,Grandjean12,Epping13}.
-The problem is closely related to the possible characterization of macroscopic quantum systems \cite{Mermin90}, quantum key distribution schemes \cite{Barrett06}, network characterization \cite{Cabello14} and entanglement detection in many-body systems \cite{Werner01,Vertesi14,Tura14}.
+Since John Bell formulated a condition for local realistic model in bi-partite two-level systems \cite{Bell64}, generalization of the theorem to an arbitrary large quantum system, with many measurement settings, become one of the most challenging topics in the study of quantum information science \cite{Clauser69, Mermin90,Peres99, Werner01a, Zukowski02,Collins02, Seevinck02, Barrett06, Son06,Deng09,Grandjean12,Epping13}.
+The problem is closely related to the possible characterization of large quantum system \cite{Mermin90}, quantum key distribution scheme \cite{Barrett06}, network characterization \cite{Cabello14} and entanglement detection in many-body systems \cite{Werner01,Vertesi14,Tura14}.

-Conventionally, the generalization of a local hidden variable (LHV) model was addressed in terms of ``all the Bell inequalities'' by Peres about two decades ago \cite{Peres99}.
-The problem has been challenged in various ways but only partial solutions are available so far \cite{Werner01a, Zukowski02}.
-Particulary, the problem is important because identifying the most general class of Bell's inequalities is related with characterization of entanglement and quantum correlations \cite{Werner01}.
-However, it is usually known that the problem is highly non-trivial and is classified as an NP-hard problem since it entails the exponentially large parameter space of the probability of events.
+Initially, the generalization of local hidden variable (LHV) model to an arbitrary large number of system was formulated through the term ``all the Bell inequalities'' by A. Peres about two decades ago \cite{Peres99}.
+Although the problem has been challenged by various methods, the full solution of the problem is not yet obtained till now \cite{Werner01a, Zukowski02}.
+The problem is highly non-trivial and is classified as a NP-hard problem.
+The complexity is originated from the fact that the formulation entails the exponentially large parameter space with respect to the probability events.
+Even though it is onerous investigation, the full generalisation is quite important as, for instance, it will provide an important vehicle to investigate the network of quantum correlations in a macroscopic system as well as the LHV models of a complex system.

-In order to detect genuine multipartite entanglement, a family of Bell-type inequalities for $N$-qudit systems were derived \cite{Deng09}.
-The main idea is from Svetlichny's $N$-separability \cite{Seevinck02} and obtained a set of Bell inequalities up to a limited dimension, exploiting exhaustive numerical approaches \cite{Grandjean12}.
-In spite of this progress, the full generalization of the Bell function has not been made yet and it is unclear whether the generalization is possible using the previous approaches.
+Generalized Bell-type inequality for many-particle system provides the important benchmark for the non-trivial correlation among multipartite quantum states.
+In order to quantify more general type of multiparty entanglement, family of the inequalities for multipartite systems with $d$ measurement outcome has been studied many times and interesting class of inequalities are obtained through the various investigations \cite{Deng09}.
+Main idea in the most of the approaches is originated from Svetlichny's $N$-separability condition \cite{Seevinck02}.
+They obtained a set of Bell inequalities up to the limited dimension by quantifying the multiparty correlation \cite{Grandjean12}.
+In spite of the progress, full generalization of the multipartite Bell function has not been made yet and it is unclear whether the generalization is possible through the conventional numerical approaches using the probability polytope.